viplavdhande91/RXJS/README.md

 - Deborah demonstrates how much code we can remove using this technique: we don’t need an ngOnDestroy method or to implement OnDestroy at all anymore in the product list component.

+#### Benefits of an async pipe
+- No need to subscribe
+- No need to unsubscribe
+- Option to improve performance by modifying the change detection
 ### Handling Errors
 ![handling error 1](https://github.com/viplavdhande91/RXJS/blob/going-reactive/he1.png?raw=true)
 ![handling error 1](https://github.com/viplavdhande91/RXJS/blob/going-reactive/he2.png?raw=true)